tobydriscoll/udmath305/src/second_linear/forced_oscillations.md

 = \frac{\sin(\epsilon t)}{2\epsilon \hat{\omega}} \sin(\hat{\omega} t).
 ```

 If $\epsilon$ is small, we can interpret this solution as an oscillation at the average frequency inside an envelope that oscillates at the much lower frequency $\epsilon$.
 This phenomenon is called {term}`beating` and is audible as a modulating change in volume when two instruments slightly out of tune play together.
+You can hear this phenomenon demonstrated in [this video](https://youtu.be/rmvDu6EY2lE?t=10), among many others.

 ### Resonance